 Citations when writing solutions to the analytical problems included in a graded homework or programming assignment and applicable penalties for plagiarism are covered by these same policies.

 The first offense of submitting a solution without the appropriate citation will result in 0 credit for the programming/experimental portion of the assignment or the particular solution to the analytical problem.
 Multiple offenses may result in referral to the university for discipline according to university regulations.

 - Programming assignment solutions related to codes and their design and testing

 should conform to the format and approach described in

 An example assignment and solution can be found here

 and here.
-A second example solution can be found here
+Five other example solutions can be found at the following url's

 Solutions to the analytical problems included in a programming assignment should